obinnacm/Arvato-Capstone-Project/README.md

 ## File Descriptions <a name="files"></a>

-There are seven data files associated with this project:
+There are seven data files associated with this project and required to run it:

 - `Udacity_AZDIAS_052018.csv`: Demographics data for the general population of Germany; 891 211 persons (rows) x 366 features (columns).
 - `Udacity_CUSTOMERS_052018.csv`: Demographics data for customers of a mail-order company; 191 652 persons (rows) x 369 features (columns).